dscape/frameless/readme.md

 this check can then be overridden by the end user by using the `-y` or `--yes` option

-## persisting options across different requests
+## persisting options across different runs

 “frameless” enables programs to save and reuse the options specified in a request by exposing the `frameless.save` function. calling this function with `true` will make frameless automatically record the options inputed in a dot file located in your home directory